Alan Kotok: Chess

 With classmates Elwyn Berlekamp, Michael Lieberman, Charles Niessen and Wagner, Kotok began to develop McCarthy's IBM 704 chess-playing program in 1959.
 Kotok described their work in the MIT Artificial Intelligence Project Memo 41.
 The Kotok-McCarthy chess program at MIT would also become Kotok's S.B. thesis.
 "The chess group" graduated in 1962 and at that point their program was able to play chess "comparable to an amateur with about 100 games experience" on an IBM 7090.

 They came to learn a great deal about chess, but neither Kotok nor McCarthy were known as chess players.
 Mikhail Botvinnik, three times world chess champion, wrote in his book Computers, Chess and Long-Range Planning that the Kotok–McCarthy program's "rule for rejecting moves was so constituted that the machine threw the baby out with the bath water."
 The program drew criticism from Richard Greenblatt, who later wrote Mac Hack, which beat a person in tournament play, and more recently, from Hans Berliner, when he looked back on it in 2005.
-During the Cold War, Kotok-McCarthy played (and lost to) the best Russian chess program in the first match between computer programs.
+During the Cold War, Kotok-McCarthy played (and lost to) the best Soviet chess program in the first match between computer programs.